Today’s fluid job market poses both challenges and opportunities for employers.

 New Mexico also expanded its ban-the-box law.
 As of June 14, 2019, private employers with four or more employees are prohibited from asking about criminal history in an application.
 They may only consider conviction information upon discussion with the applicant.

 Ban-the-box isn’t going anywhere.
 Make sure you’re staying up to date on new laws in the jurisdictions where you hire and where you’re located.
-And if you’re having trouble keeping track of all of those laws, visit our resource center, where you’ll find near real-time updates on ban-the-box expansion throughout the country.

 The resources provided here are for educational purposes only and do not constitute legal advice.
 We advise you to consult your own counsel if you have legal questions related to your specific practices and compliance with applicable laws.